Neural Exploitation and Exploration of Contextual Bandits: Regret Analysis

-\begin{remark} \textbf{Interpretability}.
-The complexity term $\Psi^\ast$ in Theorem \ref{theo1} is easier to interpret.
-It is easy to observe the complexity term $S$ depends on the smallest eigenvalue of $\mathbf{H}$ and $\mathbf{h}$.
-Thus, it is difficult to explain the physical meaning of $S$.
+The complexity term $\Psi(\btheta^2_0, R)$ in Theorem \ref{theo1} is easier to interpret.
+The complexity term $S$ depends on the smallest eigenvalue of $\mathbf{H}$ and $\mathbf{h}$ and thus it is not straightforward to explain the physical meaning of $S$.
 Moreover, as $h(\cdot) \in [0, 1]$, in the worst case, $\|\mathbf{h}\|_2 = \Theta(T)$.
-Therefore, $S$ can in general grow linearly with $T$, i.e., $S \geq \Omega(T)$.
-In contrast, $\Psi^\ast$ represents the smallest squared regression error a function class achieves, as defined in Eq. \ref{complexityfunction}.

-The parameter $R$ in Theorem \ref{theo1} shows the size of the function class we can use to achieve small $\Psi^\ast$. \cite{allen2019convergence} has implied that when $R$ has the order of $\widetilde{\calo}(\text{poly}(T))$, $\Psi^\ast$ can decrease to $\widetilde{\calo}(1)$ if the data satisfies the separable assumption.
-Theorem \ref{theo1} shows that \sysn can achieve the optimal $\widetilde{\calo}(\sqrt{T})$ regret upper bound, as long as the data can be "well-classified" by the over-parameterized neural network functions.
-The instance-dependent terms $\Psi(\btheta^2_0, R/m^{1/4})$ controlled by $R$ also appears in works \citep{chen2021provable, cao2019generalization}, but their regret bounds directly depend on $R$, i.e., $\widetilde{\calo}(\sqrt{T}) + \calo(R)$ .
+Therefore, $S^2$ can in general grow linearly with $T$.
+In contrast, $\Psi(\btheta^2_0, R)$ represents the smallest squared regression error a function class achieves, as defined in Eq. \ref{complexityfunction}.
+The parameter $R$ in Theorem \ref{theo1} shows the size of the function class we can use to achieve small $\Psi(\btheta^2_0, R)$.
+Theorem \ref{theo1} shows that \sysn can achieve the optimal $\widetilde{\calo}(\sqrt{T})$ regret upper bound, if the data can be "well-classified" by the over-parameterized neural network functions, i,e., $\Psi(\btheta^2_0, R)$ is a small constant.
+The instance-dependent terms $\Psi(\btheta^2_0, R)$ controlled by $R$ also appears in works \citep{chen2021provable, cao2019generalization}, but their regret bounds directly depend on $R$, i.e., $\widetilde{\calo}(\sqrt{T}) + \calo(R)$ .
 This indicates that their regret bounds are invalid (change to $\calo(T)$) when $R$ has $\calo(T)$.
 On the contrary, we remove the dependence of $R$ in Theorem \ref{theo1}, which enables us to choose $R$ with $\calo(T)$ to have broader function classes.
-This is more realistic, because the parameter space is usually much larger than the number of data points for neural networks \citep{deng2009imagenet}.

-\citep{foster2020beyond,foster2021efficient} provide an instance-dependent regret upper bound which requires an online regression oracle, but their analysis is finished in the parametric setting regarding the reward function. \end{remark}
+This is more realistic, because the parameter space is usually much larger than the number of data points for neural networks \citep{deng2009imagenet}. \citep{foster2020beyond,foster2021efficient} provide an instance-dependent regret upper bound which requires an online regression oracle, but their analysis is finished in the parametric setting regarding the reward function.

-\begin{remark} \textbf{Independent of $d$ or $\Tilde{d}$}.
-The regret bound of Theorem \ref{theo1} does not depend on $d$ or $\Tilde{d}$.
-Most neural bandit algorithms depend on the effective dimension $\Tilde{d}$, like \cite{zhou2020neural, zhang2020neural}. $\widetilde{d}$ describes the actual underlying dimension of data in the RKHS space spanned by NTK, which is upper bounded by $\calo(m)$.
-Most linear bandit algorithms depend on the input dimension $d$ of arm contexts, e.g., \citep{2011improved, li2017provably}, including the hybrid algorithms \citep{kassraie2022neural, xu2020neural}.
-More discussions for achieving this advantage can be found in Appendix \textbf{\ref{sec:indep}}. \end{remark}